vmware-archive/apache-usergrid-release/README.md

+# apache-usergrid-release is no longer actively maintained by VMware.

 # Bosh Release + PCF Tile for Apache Usergrid

 This is a bosh release for the apache usergrid.
 The scripts provided can help create the bosh release and tile for Apache Usergrid.